 Light has been always a matter of scientific interest, especially in modern science.
 Many of us have heard or some may have studied about wave particle theory about light, which consider light either as a flood of particles known as photons or propagation of electromagnetic waves in a range of frequencies – The visible light, seven colors of rainbow separate out the frequencies.

-So basically light carries certain information in form frequencies or wavelength that is process by the human brain to distinguish the color which help to recognize objects, shapes etc. That is pretty natural phenomena.
+So basically light carries certain information in form frequencies or wavelength that is process by the human brain to distinguish the color which helps to recognize objects, shapes, etc. That is a pretty natural phenomenon.

 In modern communication network information is sent through the modulation of radio waves, that modulation in digital form is called as data.
-We all use, now days, the devices like mobile phones, tablets, etc. to use these data for information sharing to each other.
+We all use, nowadays, the devices like mobile phones, tablets, etc. to use these data for information sharing with each other.

 As we are becoming use to of this data for our many day to day activities there is tremendous growth of this data being observed in recent years and we need advancement in technology to transmit and process it.
 So we have radio technologies like – WiFi, Cellular – 2G, 3G, 4G and now coming up 5G to bring these data to our devices of communications.

 Light has also been taken here as a specific medium like radio to transmit data and it something developed in line of Wi-Fi, known as LiFi.

 The term LiFi was coined by Professor Harald Haas, at a Ted Global Talk back in 2011 where he demonstrated LiFi for the first time.
 LiFi is a technology, which provides high speed bi-directional network and mobile communication of data using light.
 LiFi comprises of multiple light bulbs that form a wireless network, offering a substantially similar

 How LiFi works?